CrimsonMoonEntertainment/EasyLua/README.md

 	NSString('alloc')('init')

 This is because strings are converted into lua strings right away, so when you all init, it does not know what to do.
-This can be fixed in the future.
+This can be fixed in the future but should generally not be needed as you can simply use lua string.

 Additionally, having more than one Lua environment is not supported.

-EasyLua is an iOS centric branch of Lua-Objective-C Bridge.
-Special thanks to the original author Toru Hisai!

 License
 =======